 I’m a nerd and enjoy learning the technical explanations behind why things work the way they do, so I’ll try to explain some of these chemical and fluid properties as simply as I can so that everyone can understand why air boxes are superior in function to pod filters.
 It all has to do with stoichiometry and the amount of air flow measured in CFM.
 Let me explain.

 The perfect stoichiometric value for a combustion engines is 14.7 parts air to fuel, also called the air to fuel ratio.
 So for every molecule of fuel in your combustion chamber you need 14.7 molecules of air.
 It doesn’t have to be exactly 14.7 in order to start and run, that’s just the best value to shoot for.
 If you have too much gas it is called running rich.
 If you have too much air it is called running lean.
+You can read my other article here to learn more about the different between running rich and running lean.

 Running your engine lean can be dangerous because the gas can explode inside the combustion chamber too early and cause engine knocking and overheating.
 Running your engine rich isn’t necessarily dangerous, it will just cause your engine to run sluggish and you’ll go through a lot more gas than needed.
-Click here to see my article about how to fix a motorcycle running rich.

-Once you’ve owned your motorcycle for a while and you’re used to it’s little quirks you’ll be able to tell if it’s running lean or rich by the sound and smell of the exhaust when it’s running.
-Now that you understand stoichiometry and air to fuel ratios I can explain how this relates to an air box vs pod filters.
+Once you’ve owned your motorcycle for a while and you’re used to it’s little quirks, you’ll be able to tell if it’s running lean or rich by the sound and smell of the exhaust when it’s running.
+Now that you understand stoichiometry and air to fuel ratios, I can explain how this relates to an air box vs pod filters.

 An air box from the factory comes with one or more small openings somewhere in the box that pulls in air from the outside and routes it through small passageways, through an air filter, and into your carburetors.
 These small openings and air filter are important because they decrease the amount of air getting pulled into the carburetors.